Unimodular Hausdorff and Minkowski Dimensions: The Unimodular Minkowski and Hausdorff Dimensions

-\begin{proof} By Lemma~\ref{lem:happensAtRoot}, any non-empty equivariant subset has positive intensity.
-So the claim follows by the existence of an optimal $r$-covering. \end{proof}

-In general, finding an optimal covering is difficult. {In some specific examples, the following is easier to study.}
+{This theorem is proved in Appendix~\ref{ap:tightness} by a tightness argument.} In general, finding an optimal covering is difficult.
+In some examples, the following is easier to study.

 \begin{definition} Let $K<\infty$ {and $r\geq 0$}.
-An $r$-covering of $\bs D$ is {\defstyle{$K$-bounded}} if each point of $\bs D$ is covered at most $K$ times a.s. by the balls in the covering.
+An $r$-covering of $\bs D$ is {\defstyle{$K$-bounded}} if each point of $\bs D$ is covered at most $K$ times a.s.
 A sequence $(\bs R_n)_n$ of equivariant coverings of $\bs D$ is called {\defstyle{uniformly bounded}} if there is $K<\infty$ such that each $\bs R_n$ is $K$-bounded. \end{definition}

 \begin{lemma} If $\bs R$ is a $K$-bounded equivariant $r$-covering of $\bs D$, then

 So if $(\bs R_n)_n$ is a sequence of equivariant coverings which is uniformly bounded, with $\bs R_n$ an $n$-covering for each $n\geq 1$, then